Agrit-Garg/DSA-Notes/Readme.md

 ## 🚀 Contributions

 This is my personal learning and revision project, but feel free to suggest improvements or raise issues!
-If you'd like to contribute, you're welcome to open a Pull Request (PR).
+If you'd like to contribute, you're welcome to open a PR.

 ---